Home

 (left) Dome and one of the two bell towers; (right) S. Nicola

-In 1634, at the request of Pope Urban VIII, Bernini added two small bell towers to the Pantheon to emphasize its aspect as a church.
+In 1634, at the request of Pope Urban VIII, Bernini added two small bell towers to the Pantheon to emphasize its function as a church.
 They were placed above the portico; it was an unfortunate addition and in the XIXth century they were pulled down.
-At S. Maria dell'Assunzione Bernini chose a less evident location and he built them on the back of the apse.

 Luigi Bernini, brother of Gian Lorenzo, was entrusted by the Chigi with the design of some minor buildings at Ariccia, including S. Nicola.